 Gaining a higher education in order to secure a financially stable future is everyone’s goal.
 This is because salary prospects largely vary according to one’s educational background.
 The more qualified an individual is in the academic department, the more they can count on a hefty salary.

 People with a Certificate or Diploma can expect to have 17% higher average salary in Japan than those with only a High School diploma.
 Upon gaining a Bachelor’s Degree, a further 24% rise in the average salary is to be expected.

 People with a Master’s Degree earn 29% more than those with a basic Bachelor’s degree.
 This gap in the average salary in Japan is further increased by 23% upon acquiring a Ph.D.
 Since higher education is relatively more expensive, many people are hesitant to invest in it.
 But it is clear that this investment pays off.

-Salary Distribution According to Work Experience
+What is the Salary Distribution According to Work Experience in Japan?

 Fresh graduates initially search for entry-level jobs and make a basic wage.
 Then, as time goes on, they gain invaluable experience in their careers, allowing them to grow and become very well adapted to their jobs.
 The more years an individual gains inexperience, the larger their salary typically grows.